Cervical cancer

 The standard operation for cervical cancer is a hysterectomy, which involves removing your womb and cervix.
 The top of your vagina and some of the lymph nodes in your pelvis will be removed too.
 Lymph nodes (or glands) are part of your body’s natural defence system – the lymphatic system.

 If you have early-stage cancer and you want to have children, it might be possible to have a procedure that will preserve your fertility.
-This is called a radical trachelectomy.
+One option is a radical trachelectomy.
 In this operation, your surgeon will remove most of your cervix but leave enough behind so that you can still have a baby.
 They’ll also remove the lymph nodes in your pelvis.

 Chemoradiotherapy